speedie1337/spmenu/docs/docs.md

 Just as a tip, you can pipe your colored spmenu output to `sed -e 's/\x1b\[[0-9;]*m//g'`.
 This will clear the SGR sequences from the output.
 This is useful when you want to check what the output actually is.

+256 color sequences are also supported, but due to the complexity involved they will not be covered in this man page.

 ## Pango markup